DaduDev/content-relavance-checker/README.md

     *   **Image:** The uploaded image is classified using an image classification model.
 The top predicted labels are then used for semantic comparison.
     *   **Video:** (Currently a placeholder) The video is displayed, but video analysis is not yet implemented.

-3.  **NLP Processing (Description):** The user-provided description is processed using spaCy.
-This includes:
-    *   **Lemmatization:** Converting words to their base form (e.g., "running" to "run").
-    *   **Stop Word Removal:** Removing common words (e.g., "the," "a," "is") that don't contribute much to the meaning.

-4.  **Semantic Similarity Calculation:**  Sentence transformer models are used to create embeddings (vector representations) of the processed description and the content (or image labels).
+3.  **Semantic Similarity Calculation:** Sentence transformer models are used to create embeddings (vector representations) of the description and the content (or image labels).
 The cosine similarity between these embeddings is calculated to determine how semantically related they are.

-5.  **Relevance Assessment:** Based on the similarity score and a predefined threshold, the application determines if the content is relevant to the description.
+4.  **Relevance Assessment:** Based on the similarity score and a predefined threshold, the application determines if the content is relevant to the description.
 A confidence score (equal to the similarity) is also provided.

 ### Text Content

-For text uploads, the text is directly processed (lemmatized and stop words removed) and then compared to the processed description.
+For text uploads, the text is directly used and then compared to the description.

 ### Image Content

 For image uploads, the image is first classified using an image classification model.
-The top predicted labels from the image classifier are then used in the semantic similarity calculation against the processed description.
+The top predicted labels from the image classifier are then used in the semantic similarity calculation against the description.
 This approach allows for assessing the relevance of an image based on its content.

 ### Video Content (Placeholder)

 Currently, video uploads are only displayed.
 Full video analysis (frame extraction, image classification of frames, and combining results) is planned for future development.

 ## Installation

 1.  **Clone the repository (if applicable):** If you're working with a Git repository, clone it to your local machine.

 2.  **Create a virtual environment (recommended):**
     ```bash